Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 Emotions have been running high after Poland, Hungary and Slovakia last week announced a new ban on Ukrainian grain imports, saying they wanted to protect their farmers from a glut of Ukrainian grain in their markets.
 The grain lowers prices for local farmers and hurts their livelihood.
 Kyiv responded with a complaint at the World Trade Organization against the three countries that sparked even more angry reactions from Poland.

 Polish and Ukrainian agriculture ministers said Thursday they were working to resolve the situation in a way that takes the interests of both countries into account.
-Meanwhile, Ukraine was lifting its complaint against Slovakia as the two sides sought a resolution, Slovak authorities said Thursday.
+Ukraine meanwhile was lifting its complaint against Slovakia as the two sides sought a resolution, Slovak authorities said.

-At the United Nations on Tuesday, Ukrainian President Volodymyr Zelenskyy suggested that the countries opposing Ukraine on grain were in fact working on Russia's behalf.
+At the United Nations on Tuesday, Zelenskyy suggested that the countries opposing Ukraine on grain were in fact working on Russia's behalf.
 Poland urgently summoned the Ukrainian ambassador to complain on Wednesday.

 Morawiecki in the Polsat interview said that Poland would not take steps to threaten Ukraine's security.